 Target Population and Samples¶

-The target population covered in the SOEP is defined as the residential population living in private households within the current boundaries of the Federal Republic of Germany (FRG).
-Because of changes in these boundaries (in 1990) and changes in the residential population due to migration, various adaptations have been applied to the initial sampling structure to keep the sample’s representativity.
+The target population covered in the SOEP is defined as the population of private households residing within the current boundaries of the Federal Republic of Germany (FRG).
+Because of changes in these boundaries (in 1990) and changes in the population due to migration, various adaptations have been made to the initial sampling structure to maintain the sample’s representativity.
 In addition, certain groups have been oversampled to increase the statistical power.

-However, one of the ideas of SOEP is, that the users have full information available about survey methodological issues and survey design.
-Which means in this case that you can of course identify the corresponding sample for each observation.
-In the following section, we present details on each of the samples, which - unless stated otherwise - are multi-stage random samples with regional clusters.
-The respondent’s households are selected by random-walk routines.
+However, one of the ideas of the SOEP is that the users have full information available about survey methodological issues and survey design, which in this case means that you can identify the corresponding sample for each observation.
+In the following section, we present details on each of the samples, which unless stated otherwise are multi-stage random samples with regional clusters.
+The households are selected by random-walk routines.

 For an extensive discussion on sampling (and weighting), see: Survey methods.